Mariannly/ISYA2025/Preliminary_Activities/README.md

 Please read carefully all the information given below.

-This School focuses mainly on python, but there are a few lectures on Matlab and R too (https://www.r-project.org/).
+Tutorials in this School will mainly use python.
 All the code will be shared on github, so we recommend reading the basics on using GIT:

 https://github.com/ciencialatitud0/EPIC_4/blob/main/Preliminary_Activities/1_introgit.pdf

-We will use python 3.x and jupyter notebooks (.ipynb) for the courses taught at this School.
+We will use python 3.x and jupyter notebooks (.ipynb) for most of the tutorials.

 - Jupyter notebooks are very useful tools for learning programming because they provide a nice visual and interactive interface.